 Member of the APS Perinatal & Infant Psychology Interest Group

-Emma has over 12 years experience counseling and coaching individuals of all ages.
+Emma has over 20 years experience counseling and coaching individuals of all ages, and has been a practicing psychologist since 2002.
 With a broad background in health and mental health, she has expertise in stress management, relationship issues and treating anxiety, depression, and health-related behaviours, including weight management and insomnia using the Sleep Better® program.
-Emma is also an accredited Hypnobirthing® practitioner, childbirth educator, and a Medicare registered / APS accredited non-directive pregnancy support Psychologist.
+Emma is also an accredited Hypnobirthing® practitioner, childbirth educator, as well as a Medicare registered / APS accredited non-directive pregnancy support Psychologist.

-Emma has specialised qualifications in child, adolescent & family Psychology and Cognitive Behavioural Therapy (CBT).
+Emma has specialised qualifications and experience in child, adolescent & family psychology, Cognitive Behavioural Therapy (CBT) and Clinical Hypnosis.
 She has worked as a School and Educational Psychologist at St Kevins College, Toorak, and has been instrumental in developing Neo’s innovative Psychological First Response® intervention.
-She has many years experience in facilitating adolescent and parent programs, and is accredited as a Positive Parenting Program (Triple-P®) facilitator and a Wilderness Adventure Therapy® Assistant.
+She has many years experience in facilitating adolescent and parent programs, has undertaken advanced training in developmental psychiatry, is an accredited as a Positive Parenting Program (Triple-P®) facilitator and a Wilderness Adventure Therapy® Assistant.

 see Emma’s NeoBirthing page on facebook

-> Emma currently consults on: Tuesdays and Thursdays (Fri. & Sat. for HypnoBirthing® sessions)
+> Emma currently consults on: Tuesdays, Wednesdays and Friday mornings (Fri. & Sat. for HypnoBirthing® sessions)

-Clinical Psychology Registrar & Registered Psychologist – Psychology Board of Australia PSY0001629536
+Registered Clinical Psychologist – Psychology Board of Australia PSY0001120938

 Grace Pope MAPS